 How to get there?
 It’s just beside the famous Karl Johans Gate street.
 You can also reach it, by taking the metro to Stortinget station.
 All lines goes there.
 You should go out towards Egertorget, and then follow Karl Johans Gate street towards Jernbanetorget.

-This is a very expensive shopping mall.
+This is a very exclusive shopping mall.
 Oslo has been rated as world’s most expensive city and when I write this, I realize how many shopping malls we have with expensive clothes and stuff.

 Tip: Don’t miss Ben and Jerry’s ice cream bar if you are an ice cream lover.
 There are just some few of them in the entire city, maybe because Oslo is a very cold city.
 A nice place to visit in the summer, but in the winter it’s too cold for me at least.
 It’s also expensive.
 Here you can try Cherry Garcia, Chocolate Fudge Brownie, Cinnamon Buns and more yummy flavours.